 There is a strong ethos of providing real ‘hands-on’ support for good causes and community projects, with staff participating in fundraising bike rides, fun runs, coffee mornings and more.
 Furley Page also organises its own fundraising events for local charities through Furley Page Foundation.

-Charities supported by Furley Page Foundation in the past include Contact the Elderly, Catching Lives and Strode Park Foundation.
+Charities supported by Furley Page Foundation in the past include Contact the Elderly, Catching Lives, Strode Park Foundation and The Young Lives Foundation.
 Furley Page has been a sponsor of the Pilgrims Hospices fund raising events for many years, including its recently launched A Night to Shine fundraising raise walk across East Kent.

 The firm sponsors the annual Medway Business Awards and also the best business law student and most improved business law student of the year at the University of Kent.

 In 2016 Furley Page became a sponsor of the well known Kent Excellence in Business Awards KEiBA and continues to be a key sponsor.

 Good causes supported financially include The Marlowe Theatre in Canterbury and the University of Kent lunchtime concert series.